Slow ecosystem responses conditionally regulate annual carbon balance over 15 years in a Californian oak-grass savanna.

 University of California, Berkeley

 This research was conducted at the sites that are members of the AmeriFlux and Fluxnet networks.
-The research was supported in part by the Office of Science (Terrestrial Carbon Project), U.S. Department of Energy, Grant No. DE-FG02-03Reco63638 and through the Western Regional Center of the National Institute for Global Environ-mental Change under Cooperative Agreement No. DE-FC02-03Reco63613.
-Other sources of support included the Kearney Soil Science Foundation, the National Science Foundation and the Californian Agricultural Experiment Station.
+The research was supported in part by the Terrestrial Carbon project of the Office of Biological and Environmental Research, within the U.S. Department of Energy (DOE) Office of Science, Grant No. DE-FG02-03Reco63638, and through the Western Regional Center of the National Institute for Global Environmental Change under Cooperative Agreement No. DE-FC02-03Reco63613.
+Other sources of support included the Kearney Soil Science Foundation, the National Science Foundation, and the Californian Agricultural Experiment Station.
 S. Wolf acknowledges support from a Marie Curie International Outgoing Fellowship (European Commission, grant 300083).

 Ma, S., D. Baldocchi, S. Wolf, and J. Verfaillie.
 "Slow ecosystem responses conditionally regulate annual carbon balance over 15 years in Californian oak-grass savanna."
 Agricultural and Forest Meteorology 228–229, 252–264 (2016).
 [DOI:10.1016/j.agrformet.2016.07.016]